dotnet/MQTTnet/README.md

 # Nuget
 This library is available as a nuget package: https://www.nuget.org/packages/MQTTnet/

+# Examples
+Please find examples and the documentation at the Wiki of this repository (https://github.com/chkr1011/MQTTnet/wiki).

 # Contributions
 If you want to contribute to this project just create a pull request.